attack68/rateslib/docs/source/i_whatsnew.rst

          (`1070 <https://github.com/attack68/rateslib/pull/1070>`_)
        - The TYO calendar corrects an Autumnal Equinox and adds *Bridge Holiday*.
          (`1070 <https://github.com/attack68/rateslib/pull/1070>`_)
+   * - **Developers**
+     - - The PyO3 version is upgraded to 0.27. (`1110 <https://github.com/attack68/rateslib/pull/1110>`_)
+       - Supporting versions of Python 3.14, pandas 2.3.3 and numpy 2.3.5 are now integrated into the CI tests.

 2.1.1 (12th August 2025)
 ***************************